marcduiker/building-a-resilient-workflow-with-durable-functions/labs/4_create_activity_functions_services.md

 ## Goal

-The goal of this lab is to implement the activities which call out to existing services and call these from the orchestrator.
+The goal of this lab is to implement the activities which call out to existing XASA services and call these from the orchestrator.

 ## Steps